kuzzleio/kuzzle/doc/2/plugins/guides/events/kuzzle-state/index.md

 # kuzzle:state:start

-This event is triggered when Kuzzle begin it's startup sequence.
+This event is triggered when Kuzzle begins its startup sequence.

 # kuzzle:state:live